jainachal03/Task-Backend/README.md

 # Some Major Shortcomings:
 # There is no database to store the user
-# No use of JWT to handle sessions.
+# No use of JWT to keep track of logged in user.
 This is important , since otherwise a user might keep clicking on the button, resulting in creation of several repositories.
-THOUGH It won't happen BECASE, Github does not allow creation of repositories with a same name.
+THOUGH It won't happen BECAUSE, Github does not allow creation of repositories with a same name.
 ```

 ## Support